J6 Timeline

 Riot Control

-Less Lethals Deployed on the West Side of the Capitol
+USCP Deploys Less Lethals on the West Side of the Capitol

 USCP officers on the Lower West Terrace fire pepper ball and FN-303 less lethal munitions onto advancing rioters on the Upper West Plaza below.